sudara/pamplejuce/README.md

 You can kickstart your new repo using this one as the base by clicking "[Use this template](https://github.com/sudara/pamplejuce/generate)" here or at the top of the page.

+For an example of a plugin that uses this repo, check out [Load Monster!](https://github.com/sudara/load_monster_plugin).

 After you've created a new repo:

 0. `git clone` your new repo (if you make it private, see the warning below about GitHub Actions minutes)